A Public Membership Fishing Club near Marion, AL, Perry County

 Crappie Alert: Crappie are bad for bass and bream lakes.
 They feed on fish eggs and on young fish like a pack of wolves.
 The first crappie caught from any club lake was caught from Lake Donavan in 2011.
-Only a few crappie have been reported from Club lakes.
+We now have slab crappie in Donavan and Snag lakes.
+If we have them we might as well enjoy them.
 Keep all crappie that you catch!
 Do not put any crappie back into the water...keep all small and all large crappie.
 Keep all the crappie that you catch...no limit on crappie.

 Please report any crappie caught in any club lake to Manager Wilson. thank you and good fishing. tw